 Enterprises are already using non-cellular IoT, for example LoRa and Sigfox.

 LTE-M and NB-IoT are both connectivity technologies that are globally available and offered by many vendors.
 Enterprises are not bound to one specific operator when choosing their access technology.
 LoRa is available in certain local markets, often targeting the major cities.
 LTE-M and NB-IoT are nationally deployed, like other 4G technologies and can be accessed with a global SIM card.
 The LoRA standards include technical support to enable international connectivity but this has not been widely deployed.

 In addition, NB-IoT and LTE-M in general can achieve a higher quality of service due to the use of licensed spectrum and the maturity of the global mobile communication standard.

 Can you expand on the problems with FOTA and NB-IoT?

-You can find more details on this within the white paper.
+You can find more details on this in our guide LTE-M vs NB-IoT.